 The San Mateo Office of Emergency Services ("OES"), under the County Manager's Office (CMO), operates under a Joint Powers Agreement between the County and 20 cities/towns in the County.
-OES provides training and exercises, emergency response coordination and support, planning and communications coordination, public education and grant administration for a total General Fund cost of \$1.325 million.
+OES provides training and exercises, emergency response coordination and support, planning and communications coordination, public education and grant administration for a total budgeted General Fund cost of \$1.3 million in fiscal year 2020-21.
+As was the case with COVID-19 pandemic health care related costs, increased human services costs related to the COVID-19 pandemic were allocated to and paid from discretionary revenue sources, including Federal and State reimbursement.
+See "COUNTY FINANCIAL INFORMATION - COVID-19 Pandemic and Impact on County."

 General Government.
-The County is responsible for the administration of the property tax system, including property assessment which is the custodial responsibility of the Assessor, assessment appeals which is the responsibility of the Assessment Appeals Board under the County Managers Office, collection of taxes which is the responsibility of the Tax Collector and the Office of the Controller which is responsible for the distribution of taxes to cities, successor agencies to redevelopment agencies, special districts, local school districts and the County.
+The County is responsible for the administration of the property tax system, including property assessment which is the custodial responsibility of the Assessor, assessment appeals which is the responsibility of the Assessment Appeals Board under the County Managers Office, collection of taxes which is the responsibility of the Treasurer-Tax Collector and the Office of the Controller which is responsible for the distribution of taxes to cities, successor agencies to redevelopment agencies, special districts, local school districts and the County.